Lemon Berry Cake with the BEST Lemon Frosting Ever!

 In the past I’ve always used lemon juice in the frosting, and if you’ve done that, too, you know the problem: if you use too much (for more lemon flavor) it becomes too runny.

 But with a yummy, thick, and tart lemon curd?
-You can add as much as you want without affecting the consistency- which results in the Best Lemon Frosting.
-Ever.
+You can add more without affecting the consistency- which results in the best.lemon.frosting.ever.

 I’m sure I’m not the first person to think of using lemon curd to flavor frosting, but I’m glad I did, because now it’s the only lemon frosting I make.